Skip to main content

 The AI wave has turbocharged extension utility.
 Summarisers, writing assistants, page analysers, CRM auto-fill tools, recruiting sourcing helpers — every one of these is better as an extension than as a tab the user has to switch to.
 The barrier to value delivery is lower, and user stickiness is higher because the extension is always contextually present.

-At Groovy Web, we have built extensions for sales teams that auto-populate CRMs from LinkedIn profiles, for legal teams that highlight and extract contract clauses, and for SaaS products that embed their core value proposition directly into the user's existing workflow.
+We have built extensions for sales teams that auto-populate CRMs from LinkedIn profiles, for legal teams that highlight and extract contract clauses, and for SaaS products that embed their core value proposition directly into the user's existing workflow.
 These products acquired users at a fraction of the cost of a comparable web app — because the Chrome Web Store provides organic distribution that SEO takes years to build.

 Manifest V3 is not optional in 2026.
 Google began phasing out Manifest V2 extensions in 2023 and has completed enforcement for new submissions.
 Every extension you build today must use MV3.
 Understanding what changed is essential before writing a single line of code.

-The Core MV3 Architecture Shifts
+What Are the Core MV3 Architecture Shifts?

 The most significant change is the replacement of persistent background pages with service workers.
 In MV2, a background page could run indefinitely, holding state and WebSocket connections.
 In MV3, service workers terminate when idle and must reconstruct state from storage on wakeup.
 This changes how you handle long-running operations and persistent connections fundamentally.